7-11 August 2019

 'SHARING SOME QUESTIONS' PANEL & PLENUM CONVERSATION: Introduced by Jonathan Stedall

 Jonathan Stedall introduces a panel of guest speakers for an exploration of the future possibilities for Rudolf Steiner's legacy.
-The panel will examine the present day phenomenon we see in culture and counterculture where people no longer see themselves as defined by religion, science or philosophy; and explore questions around the future role of anthroposophy in relation to the growing surge of interest in all things “spiritual”.
+The panel will examine the present day phenomena we see in culture and counterculture where people no longer see themselves as defined by religion, science or philosophy; and explore questions around the future role of anthroposophy in relation to the growing surge of interest in all things “spiritual”.
 Does the current form of anthroposophy have a role to play for future generations?
 What essence of Rudolf Steiner's work could and should reach into the future?
 How can we share this essence with those seeking spiritual development free from definition?

 Jonathan Stedall was a student in the Foundation Year at Emerson College in 1966/7.